 The results of this study are in line with the research of Buhali and Margaretha (2013) which stated that work-family conflicts have a significant effect on organizational commitment.
 The negative relationship between work-family conflicts and organizational commitment shows that individuals who have difficulty harmonizing their roles in the family and at work will feel less committed to their organization.
 Theoretically, work family conflicts affect organizational commitment according to Chusmir (Buhali & Margaretha, 2013) because one of the factors that affect an employee's organizational commitment is individual characteristics.
-It is known that self and family have a strong influence on employee organizational commitment to the organization.
+It is known that self and family have a strong influence on employee organizational commitment.
+Employee attitudes, values, and needs show directly or indirectly their commitment to the organization.
 From their personal characteristics, there will be two external circumstances that will affect the commitment process, namely the work situation and the family situation.